 Barcode Verification Reports

-A verification report is a report generated by a “Barcode Verifier” machine.
-A barcode verifier is a large specialized machine that scans your barcode image (as printed on your final product packaging).
-The machine then analyses whether or not your barcode image is likely to be decoded easily and consistently when scanned in a variety of different environments.
+A barcode verifier is a specialized machine that scans your barcode image ten times and gives it a grade.
+The verifier analyses whether or not your barcode image is decoded easily and consistently.
 Your barcode will either receive a “pass” mark (A, B, C, and D) or a “fail” mark on the verification report.
-A “pass” mark indicates that your barcode image is of a adequate standard and quality to be decoded easily and consistently when scanned by a barcode scanner in a variety of different environments.
+A “pass” mark indicates that your barcode image is of a adequate standard and quality when scanned by a retail barcode scanner.

-We can supply verification reports if you require them (you can order these below).
-The verification reports we offer are completed to the international verification standard.
-If you order a barcode verification report from us, please post us a physical copy of the barcode that requires verification (as printed on it’s product packaging or label).
+We can supply verification reports.
+They are completed to the international verification standards.
+If you order a barcode verification report please post us a physical copy of the barcode that requires verification (as printed on it’s product packaging or label).
 We require a copy of your barcode as printed on it’s actual packaging in order to comply with the verification requirements.
 It takes 2 or 3 working days to generate your verification report (after we receive your barcode on it’s packaging/label).

-Please note that approximately 10 per cent of the barcode verification reports we do fail.
+Please note that approximately 10 per cent of the barcodes fail verification.
 Usually the reasons for failure are easily preventable.
-Therefore, if you order barcode verification from us please make sure that you barcode complies with the Standard Barcode Dimensions (in particular it is necessary to ensure that you have adequately large quiet zones on the left and right sides of your barcode image).
-Check your barcode thoroughly before posting it to us (using a magnifying glass to observe whether any of the bar edges are a bit fuzzy).
-You could also test your barcode yourself with a handheld barcode scanner (before sending your barcode to us) to make sure that it is scanning consistently and easily with the handheld scanner.
+Therefore, if you order barcode verification from us please make sure that you barcode complies with the Standard Barcode Dimensions.
+Ensure that you have adequately large quiet zones on the left and right sides of your barcode image.
+Check your barcode thoroughly before posting it to us.
+You can use a magnifying glass to observe whether any of the bar edges are a bit fuzzy.
+You could also test your barcode yourself with a handheld barcode scanner to make sure that it is scanning easily.

 Here you can read more about barcode verification and barcode dimension standards.